RishiDarkDevil/Image-Segmentation/README.md

 - Run the lines of commands in `function-image-segment.R` Rscript.
 - Before running it on example images keep the PNG(grayscale - Color PNG not supported yet) images in the same folder where the RScript is running.

+One can view the test images and segmented output images obtained in the folders `Test-Images` and `Segmented-Image` respectively.

 Tip:
 - Use RStudio for smoother experience.